Anxiety-based eating disorders in children: Solutions to help

 Severe food selectivity is often a very daunting issue for many families because eating is ingrained into all aspects of each of our lives.
 In addition, it can affect many areas of a child’s life.
 Be encouraged to know that there are local supports, such as feeding programs, available to help identify specific problems and offer real-life solutions.

-Our Feeding Program is designed to help children who have medical conditions that affect their feeding and growth.
+Our pediatric feeding program is designed to help children who have medical conditions that affect their feeding and growth.
 A multidisciplinary team of specialists works with each child and family to address the multiple factors involved with eating.
 The program takes a comprehensive approach that incorporates a child’s medical and developmental needs and addresses both behavioral and oral-motor feeding issues.